mjs161803/carl-robot/README.md

 This repo holds design info for a small robot I built for learning robotics software development.

-The main components include a Raspberry Pi 4, an Arduino Uno (to control the DC motors measure battery voltages), and the Raspberry Pi Camera Module 2.
+The main components include a Raspberry Pi 4, an Arduino Uno (to control the DC motors, and measure battery voltages), and the Raspberry Pi Camera Module 2.

 ![block diagram](https://github.com/mjs161803/carl-robot/blob/main/SBD%20v7.png)